joemoose/psiops/docs/playing.md

 !!! example

 	While being pursued by the enemy, you attempt to scale a wall.
-Your REFLEXES action roll *fails*.
-You not only fail to make it over the wall but also take a *consequence*, landing flat on your back and dropping your weapon.
+Your REFLEXES action roll fails.
+You not only fail to make it over the wall but also take a consequence, landing flat on your back and dropping your weapon.

-	You can spend 5 momentum to *Evade*.
+	You can spend **5** momentum to Evade.
 You still won’t make it over the wall, but at least you’re on your feet, combat-ready, with your rifle at the ready.

 #### Flashback